-\textbf{Dataset.} To build models, we extract a large number of telemetry logs from \coderec users (mostly software engineers and researchers) in our private organization.
-Programmers provided consent for the use of their data and its use was approved by our institutional review board.
-Specifically, for a two-week time period, we extract all the telemetry events for 535 users who code in Python.
+\textbf{Dataset.} To build and evaluate our methods, we extract a large number of telemetry logs from \coderec users (mostly software engineers and researchers) at Microsoft.
+Programmers provided consent for the use of their data, and its use was approved by Microsoft's ethics advisory board.
+Specifically, for a two-week time period, we extracted all the telemetry events for 535 users who coded in Python.
 This totals 4,749 coding sessions, where a session is defined as a continuous sequence of user actions with at most 30 minutes between consecutive events.
 These sessions are from real-world usage of {\coderec} for daily tasks of the software engineers and researchers, the data was collected prior to the inception of our work.
-On average each user contributes 9 sessions with each session lasting 21 minutes (median, 12 minutes).
+On average, each user contributes nine sessions, with each session lasting 21 minutes (median, 12 minutes).
 Sessions contain an average of 97 events (show, accept, and reject).
-This totals to almost 1,675 hours of coding with 168,807 shown events, and 33,523 accept events, yielding an acceptance rate of 21.4\% \footnote{This is not meant to be representative of Copilot's actual suggestion acceptance rate.}.
+This totals to almost 1,675 hours of coding with 168,807 shown events and 33,523 accept events, yielding an acceptance rate of 21.4\% (not meant to represent Copilot's average acceptance rate).